-Chapter 07 CME Requirements
+Part 2610 Chapter 2: CME Requirements

-Basic Requirement

-- 100 Every Mississippi licensee must earn or receive not less than forty (40) hours of Category 1 continuing medical education in a two-year cycle as a condition precedent to renewing his or her license for the next fiscal year.
+Rule 2.1 Basic Requirement.
+Every Mississippi licensee must earn or receive not less than forty (40) hours of Category 1 continuing medical education in a two-year cycle as a condition precedent to renewing his or her license for the next fiscal year.
 Excess hours may not be carried over to another two-year cycle.
+For the purpose of this regulation, the two-year period begins July 1, 2000, and every two years thereafter.
-For the purpose of this regulation, the two-year period begins July 1, 2000, and every two years thereafter. - Category 1 continuing medical education shall mean those programs of continuing medical education designated as Category 1 which are sponsored or conducted by those organizations approved by the Mississippi State Medical Association, American Medical Association or by the Accreditation Council for Continuing Medical Education (ACCME) to sponsor or conduct Category 1 continuing medical education programs. - 2.
-Programs of continuing medical education designated as Category 1-A which are sponsored or conducted by organizations or entities accredited by the American Osteopathic Association to sponsor or conduct Category 1-A continuing medical education for osteopathic physicians.

-- 3. Programs of continuing medical education designated as a "prescribed hour" which are sponsored or conducted by organizations or entities accredited by the American Academy of Family Physicians to sponsor or conduct "prescribed hours" of continuing medical education. - 4.
-Programs of continuing medical education designated as "cognates" which are sponsored or conducted by organizations or entities which are accredited by the American College of Obstetrics and Gynecology to sponsor or conduct approved cognates on obstetrical and gynecological related subjects. - 5.
-Programs of continuing medical education designated as Category 1-A which are sponsored or conducted by organizations or entities accredited by the Council on Podiatric Medical Education to sponsor or conduct Category 1-A continuing medical education for podiatrists.
+- A. Category 1 continuing medical education shall mean those programs of continuing medical education designated as Category 1 which are sponsored or conducted by those organizations approved by the Mississippi State Medical Association, American Medical Association or by the Accreditation Council for Continuing Medical Education (ACCME) to sponsor or conduct Category 1 continuing medical education programs. - B. Programs of continuing medical education designated as Category 1-A which are sponsored or conducted by organizations or entities accredited by the American Osteopathic Association to sponsor or conduct Category 1-A continuing medical education for osteopathic physicians. - C. Programs of continuing medical education designated as a "prescribed hour" which are sponsored or conducted by organizations or entities accredited by the American Academy of Family Physicians to sponsor or conduct "prescribed hours" of continuing medical education. - D. Programs of continuing medical education designated as "cognates" which are sponsored or conducted by organizations or entities which are accredited by the American College of Obstetrics and Gynecology to sponsor or conduct approved cognates on obstetrical and gynecological related subjects. - E. Programs of continuing medical education designated as Category 1-A which are sponsored or conducted by organizations or entities accredited by the Council on Podiatric Medical Education to sponsor or conduct Category 1-A continuing medical education for podiatrists.

-Persons Affected

-200 Every Mississippi licensee is required to comply with the minimum requirement for continuing medical education established by these rules and regulations.
+Rule 2.2 Persons Affected.
+Every Mississippi licensee is required to comply with the minimum requirement for continuing medical education established by these rules.

-Exemption for Initial Licenses

-300 Physicians, osteopaths or podiatrists receiving their initial license to practice medicine in Mississippi after June 30, or receiving their board certification after June 30, are exempt from the minimum continuing medical education requirement for the two-year period following their receiving a license or board certification.
+Rule 2.3 Exemption for Initial Licenses.
+Physicians receiving their initial license to practice medicine in Mississippi after June 30, or receiving their initial board certification by a specialty board recognized by the American Board of Medical Specialties or the American Osteopathic Association after June 30, are exempt from the minimum continuing medical education requirement for the two-year period following their receiving a license or board certification.
 The forty (40) hour continuing education certification will be due within the next two-year cycle.

-July 1, 2000 through June 30, 2002 $(1^{st} cycle)$

-- July 1, 2002 through June 30, 2004 $(2^{nd} \text{ cycle})$ - July 1, 2004 through June 30, 2006 (3rd cycle) - July 1, 2006 through June 30, 2008 (4th cycle)
+- A. July 1, 2000 through June 30, 2002 $(1^{st} cycle)$ - B. July 1, 2002 through June 30, 2004 (2nd cycle) C. July 1, 2004 through June 30, 2006 (3rd cycle) - D. July 1, 2006 through June 30, 2008 $(4^{th} cycle)$